dj311/computing-separable-functions-via-gossip/README.md

 [This visualisation](https://daniel.wilshirejones.com/res/animation_partitions.mp4) shows a grid network which has been partitioned and split across it's diagonal.
 Once the inidividual partitions are close to consensus, a bridge forms between them.
 It shows the following properties quite nicely:
   1. The blue partition displays some perturbations despite all of it's nodes starting with the exact same colour.
       - This demonstrates the stochastic nature of using the emperical mean of a random variable to transfer information.
+      - In the simulation, blue is represented by the number 1, and yellow the number 255.
+Since the estimation is made by taking the inverse of the emperical mean, it is possible that similar sized fluctuations in blue and yellow have a bigger relative effect on blue.
   2. Despite there only being two connections between the partitions, they are able to reach a (visual) consensus relatively quickly.
   3. The algorithm (running on individual nodes) is resilient to network partitions and failures.
       - Since the method described in the paper _does_ have a significant performance penalty compared to a centralised approach, it is important to demonstrate it's advantages.